-The City responded to 73% of street and sidewalk cleaning requests between July and April 2019 (FY2018-19), and 71% of those were responded to within 2 days in FY2017-18.
-Public Works processed more than 145,600 street and sidewalk cleaning requests, and dispatched workers on-time to 106,900 of those.
+The City responded to more than 76,000 street and sidewalk cleaning requests between July and April 2019 (FY2018-19), and 71% of those were responded to within 2 days.
+In the previous fiscal year (FY2017-18), the City also responded to 73% cleaning requests within 2 days.
 The department's on-time response rate declined significantly in 2017 while the volume of cleaning requests reached record levels, increasing sharply during summer of 2017.
 In February 2018, on-time response rates dipped to their lowest levels since reporting began in 2008, partly due to problems with deploying a new dispatch and tracking system within Public Works that required significant retraining for staff.
 The City was also challenged by unprecedented numbers of requests for street and sidewalk cleaning which created a larger backlog of service orders.

 Public Works has implemented a number of new strategies to reduce the number of street and sidewalk cleaning requests since FY 2015-16.
 One notable example is the expanded Pit Stop pilot program, which provides staffed public restrooms, disposal of syringes, and pet waste bags.
 Public Works has also added dedicated alley crews that provide nightly cleaning to preempt public complaints.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formally known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance, and 2) design and construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.